Online games go local for Southeast Asia's booming market

 Indonesia’s nearly 20 million players spent $88.1 million on online gaming in 2012, almost 26 percent higher than the year before, according to Niko Partners.

-“The future of game localization in Southeast Asia is going to be decided by the Indonesian market,” said Harry Inaba, managing director of localization firm Synthesis APAC.
+“The future of game localisation in Southeast Asia is going to be decided by the Indonesian market,” said Harry Inaba, managing director of localisation firm Synthesis APAC.

-Unlike Gumi Asia, independent firms such as Synthesis work on contract with developers wanting to localize their games.
+Unlike Gumi Asia, independent firms such as Synthesis work on contract with developers wanting to localise their games.

 Low connection speeds in parts of Southeast Asia hinder developers from using high-quality graphics and elaborate animation, so banners that pop out on the screen would not be ideal as they can take a long time to load.